TheCosmomancer/pyautopets/readme.md

 # Super Auto Pets Clone

 A Python-based implementation of a Super Auto Pets-style auto-battler game with local and networked multiplayer modes.
+Written for Advanved programming final class project.

 ## Features